stimulus-use/stimulus-use/README.md

 ## Extend or compose

-Stimulus-use can be used in two manners: extending or composing
+Stimulus-use can be used in two ways: **extending** or **composing**

 **Extending**

-You can create your stimulus from a pre-build Stimulus-use controller that offers the new behavior you are looking for.
-This method is perfectly suited when you only need a single behavior for your controller
+You can create your Stimulus controller from a pre-built Stimulus-use controller which offers the new behavior you're looking for.
+This method works perfectly when you only need a single behavior for your controller.

 ```js
 import { IntersectionController } from 'stimulus-use'